swaptacular/swpt_accounts/protocol.rst

-database. [#crr-match]_ If a matching record exists, its status is "settled", and the values of ``debtor_id``, ``creditor_id``, and ``transfer_id`` fields in the received message are the same as the values stored in the RT record, the record MAY be deleted; otherwise the message MUST be ignored.
+database. [#crr-match]_ If a matching record exists, its status is "settled", and the values of ``debtor_id``, ``creditor_id``, and ``transfer_id`` fields in the received message are the same as the values stored in the RT record, the record MAY be deleted (and the outcome of the transfer reported); otherwise the message SHOULD be ignored.

 .. [#cr-retention] The retention of committed `RT record`_\s is